Skip to main content

 Freedom Class ships were the first to feature FlowRider surf simulators, the H2O Zone for kids, and cantilevered hot tubs.

-It's also Royal Caribbean's smallest class of ships at sea, comprised of only 3 vessels; however, they are also some of the cruise line's most beloved ships.
+It's Royal Caribbean's smallest class of ships at sea, comprised of only 3 vessels; however, they are also some of the cruise line's most beloved ships.

 Freedom of the Seas (2006)